Skylonatron/beanbean/README.md

 #### TO DO
-- [ ] make more beans fall and have them stack on each other
-- [ ] point system
-- [ ] research how to do online and add explanation to readme
-- [ ] make beans break when there are 4 or more
-- [ ] end game when beans get to top
-- [ ] add more todos
-- [ ] computers to play against (skybot vs sambot)
-- [ ] figure out aesthetic for beans / screen
-- [ ] order todos from easiest to hardest
 - [ ] add little intro to readme of what we are doing
-- [ ] add controls for when running on mac
-- [ ] add controls for when on phone
-- [ ] add grid system for beans falling
-- [ ] animate spins/movement
-- [ ] add horz/vert movement of main bean if sidebean is hitting a wall or beans

-#### New TO DOs for Online
 - [ ] figure out proper layout for different phones
 - [ ] make players have same beans for online
 - [ ] score not showing for online